by Christin Brown | Septiembre 27, 2018 | News Releases

 Those wishing to search for unclaimed property on their own can do so anytime by visiting the website PATreasury.gov and following the “Unclaimed Property” link on the “Programs” menu.
 Make sure to use the official PA Treasury site.
 The home page URL address must contain the “.gov” domain.

 In addition to those services, Senator Tartaglione’s staff helped many constituents prepare their rent and property tax rebate forms and their home-heating assistance (LIHEAP) applications.
-The extended deadline for LIHEAP applications is April 13.
+The extended deadline for LIHEAP applications is Abril 13.
 All LIHEAP applications must be filed by then.
 The rent and property tax rebate application process is ongoing.

 Contact Senator Tartaglione’s district offices at 215-533-0440 (1061 Bridge St.) or 215-291-4653 (400 W. Allegheny Ave.) for information about state-related financial programs.